 We consider two different DERGM models: the two-star DERGM with the number of two-stars as the sufficient statistic, and the triangle DERGM with the number of triangles as the sufficient statistic.
-For each of these DERGMs, let $\theta$ be the natural parameter, then the mean value parameter is given by $ \mu = \mathbb E_{\mathbb P_{\theta, k}} t(g)$, where $t(g)$ is the corresponding sufficient statistic.
-Degeneracy corresponds to the situation where if $\theta > 0$, $\mu \rightarrow 1$ and $\theta <0$, $\mu \rightarrow 0$.
-Sensitivity corresponds to the situation where the derivate of $\mu$ with respect to $\theta$ is very large in a small neighborhood of $\theta$.
+Degeneracy corresponds to the situation where if $\theta > 0$, $\mu_k(\theta) \rightarrow 1$ and $\theta <0$, $\mu_k(\theta) \rightarrow 0$.
+Sensitivity corresponds to the situation where the derivative of $\mu_k(\theta)$ with respect to $\theta$ is very large in a small neighborhood of $\theta$.

-Recall that our goal is to study the map from $\theta$ to $\mu$ for varying values of $k$ and gain insights into model behavior.
+\begin{remark} When $k=n-1$, from the properties of standard exponential families, we can show that the derivative of $\mu_k(\theta)$ with respect to $\theta$ is the variance of the sufficient statistic.
+Thus, another way to view sensitivity is that the variance of the sufficient statistic is very large in a small neighborhood of $\theta$. \cite{fellows2017removing} restrict the variance, addressing the degeneracy and sensitivity issues. \end{remark} Recall that our goal is to study the map from $\theta$ to $\mu_k(\theta)$ for varying values of $k$ and gain insights into model behavior.
 To avoid any issues due to MCMC sampling, we compute this map exactly for a small network, where enumeration is possible.
 Specifically, we consider networks defined on $n=7$ nodes.
 When $n=7$, there are a total of $2^{7 \choose 2}$ possible simple networks.